LuYF-Lemon-love/-susu-sphinx-notes/docs/002-getting-started-with-sphinx.rst

 Edit your files and rebuild until you like what you see, then commit your changes and push to your public repository.
-Once you have Sphinx documentation in a public repository, you can start using Read the Docs by :doc:`importing your docs </intro/import-guide>`.
+Once you have Sphinx documentation in a public repository, you can start using Read the Docs by `importing your docs <https://docs.readthedocs.io/en/stable/intro/import-guide.html>`_.

 .. warning::

-   We strongly recommend to :doc:`pin the Sphinx version </guides/reproducible-builds>` used for your project to build the docs to avoid potential future incompatibilities.
+   We strongly recommend to `pin the Sphinx version <https://docs.readthedocs.io/en/stable/guides/reproducible-builds.html>`_ used for your project to build the docs to avoid potential future incompatibilities.

 .. _this template: https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/#id1